 So like I said in the intro, we’re going to be looking at how to optimize our blog for search, and we’re going to go over six simple steps that you can take every time you publish a piece of content to make sure that it is going to work for you.

 A lot of people buy into the belief that content is king.
-Content is extremely important, but the reality is if you just create a bunch of content it doesn't necessarily mean you're going to rank.
-It doesn't necessarily mean you're going to drive organic traffic.
-There's tons of blogs on the web, trillions of pages on the internet that get no traffic.
-I don't know about trillions, but you know what I'm saying.
-There's a lot of content out there where people spend time and energy and effort creating, and sometimes they don't spend any effort in creating, and that's one of the reasons they're not getting traffic.
+Content is extremely important, but the reality is if you just create a bunch of content it doesn’t necessarily mean you’re going to rank.
+It doesn’t necessarily mean you’re going to drive organic traffic.
+There are tons of blogs on the web, trillions of pages on the internet that get no traffic.
+I don’t know about trillions, but you know what I’m saying.
+There’s a lot of content out there where people spend time and energy and effort creating, and sometimes they don’t spend any effort in creating, and that’s one of the reasons they’re not getting traffic.

-This is why it's important to do your research so you understand one, what people are searching and two, how they're searching.
-And that's going to help you understand the third point, which is really the most important one, why are they searching?
+This is why it’s important to do your research so you understand one, what people are searching and two, how they’re searching.
+And that’s going to help you understand the third point, which is really the most important one, why are they searching?
 What are they trying to get from this specific search?
-There's a lots of great tools out there, like Moz Keyword Explorer, SERPs has a number of great keyword tools, SEMrush has a lot of really good keyword tools and topic tools and content tools.
+There’s a lot of great tools out there, like Moz Keyword Explorer, SERPs has a number of great keyword tools, and SEMrush has a lot of really good keyword tools and topic tools and content tools.
 And then finally Google Ads Keyword Planner is another great tool.